-A user-maintained data table is a data table whose records are not automatically reflected in the source data set; when you update the file, CICS changes only the data table.
+A user-maintained data table is a data table whose records are not automatically reflected in the source data set.
+When you update the file, CICS changes only the data table.

+After a user-maintained data table has been loaded, it is independent of its source data set; the source data set is not updated when the data table is updated.
 A user-maintained data table lets you optimize the benefits of using a data table by allowing you to eliminate activity on the source data set, for update requests as well as read requests.
+Therefore, a user-maintained data table is particularly suited to applications that make frequent updates to data of a transitory nature.

 A small number of file operations are not supported for user-maintained data tables.
 Thus, you might need to make minor changes to existing application programs.
 Also, recovery of the file is supported after a transaction failure, but not a system failure.
-User-maintained data tables are discussed in more detail in Chapter 3, "User-maintained data tables," on page 11.